 Miscellaneous: INR 50/- per person

-Note: Flight rates are not included in the budget given above as they may vary on the traveler’s destination and time of booking.
-Also, ‘Transfers’ here indicate transportation from Pune to Bhimashankar Sanctuary (either in a car or via a MTDC bus), and then getting around in the reserve.
+Note: Flight rates are not included in the budget given above as they may vary on the traveller’s destination and time of booking.
+Also, ‘Transfers’ here indicate transportation from Pune to Bhimashankar Sanctuary (either in a car or via a MTDC bus) and then getting around in the reserve.